isomerpages/nparks-naturekakis/index.md

       title: Chapters
       subtitle: Get to know the
       id: infopic
-      description: "Link up with the Nature Kakis in your neighbourhood and join their activities! "
+      description: Link up with the Nature Kakis in your neighbourhood and join their activities!
       button: let's connect
       alt: Image alt text
       url: /nature-kakis/chapters/about-chapters/